 - Worried the law may not be on your side for firing late staff?
 This court case shows it is

 (1) Seize the opportunityThe first thing to do, post sacking, is to stop looking back and start looking forward.
 There is a new challenge out there and it’s waiting for you to grab it.
 Depending on the circumstances of the termination, there may be anger or bitterness.
 However, a change in mindset is needed to turn this situation to your advantage.
 Draw inspiration from the list of high achievers listed above and you may swiftly form the view that, like the best entrepreneurs, you need to take risks and suffer the occasional failure to reach the very top.

 (2) Take stockFailure is a great teacher and the lessons you can take from being shown the door will undoubtedly work to your advantage as your career progresses.
 Be honest with yourself about why the job was lost.
 Was it down to personalities or performance?
 Was it circumstances outside your control or could you have done things differently to change the outcome?
 In order to emerge stronger, take a close look at your performance in the job you’ve just left.
 Did you or company perform at its peak?
 Were you coasting?
 Might you have been out of your depth?
 Get all of this clear in your head, objectively and without apportioning blame, and you will be in a much stronger position in your next job.

+(3) Be your own PRWhen it comes to sitting down for your next job interview or business pitch, have a clear plan in mind for how you will deal with the question of your sacking.
 Any new employer or partner will want to know why you left your last job or a certain company is no longer on your roster.
 So even if you don’t use the word ‘fired’ you’ll need to be honest about what happened and how you’ve turned it to your advantage.
 People like to hear positive stories and by tackling such a subject head on, you will earn the respect of the person sitting opposite you.

 (4) Rebirth!The “ground zero” effect of losing a job makes it the perfect time to start afresh and rediscover your spark all over again.
 Like some of the greatest entrepreneurs have experienced, it could just be the best thing that ever happened to you or your company.
 This month Sir David Walker, former chairman of Barclays, has said that CEOs should be sacked after five or six years to prevent them becoming “untouchable and unaccountable”.
 Wise words, but how realistic is this?
 Ian Cowley is managing director at cartridgesave.co.uk.